Python3pkg/Gestus-client/README.rst

 * website_id = the website's ID as it has been registered on the Gestus service;
 * environment_id = the environment's ID as it has been registered on the Gestus service;

+You don't really have to take care about these optionnal options because they will be automatically retrieved and stored on the first register.

 Config saving
 -------------